python/mypy/docs/source/getting_started.rst

            name = 'stranger'
        return 'Hello, ' + name

-The ``typing`` module contains many other useful types.
+The :py:mod:`typing` module contains many other useful types.
 You can find a quick overview by looking through the :ref:`mypy cheatsheets <overview-cheat-sheets>` and a more detailed overview (including information on how to make your own generic types or your own type aliases) by looking through the